abolfazlOjaghi/admin-dashboard/README.md

 # Admin Dashboard

-A full-featured admin dashboard built with React, Vite, and Tailwind CSS — powered by the [DummyJSON](https://dummyjson.com) API for products, users, and comments.
+An admin dashboard built with React, Vite, and Tailwind CSS — powered by the DummyJSON API for products, users, and comments.

 ## 🌐 Live Demo